-In later years, Robertson pursued her passion in the fine arts.
+In later years, Robertson pursued her passion in fine arts.
 She obtained a Bachelor of Fine Arts from the University of British Columbia, followed by a Bachelor of Fine Arts in ceramics from Alfred University and finally, a Master of Fine Arts in ceramics from State University.

 Robertson died on March 26, 2018 in Woodstock, NY.